 Stage 1 (out of a total of 8) has already been destroyed.
 Planning for Lee Point explains why we need a comprehensive Area Plan for the whole of Lee Point by the NT Planning Commission before any significant development should be allowed.
 Government is subsidising an urban sprawl at Lee Point that destroys some of the last intact tropical habitat in Darwin and compromises the tourism industry.
 Who is benefiting from this?
 The Lee Point housing development is controversial...
 Read more

 Lee Point is an irreplaceable asset that contains over half of Casuarina Coastal Reserve (CCR).
 CCR attracts over one million visits each year because of its natural beauty and rich biodiversity.
 Friends of Lee Point (FLP) is a non-profit Darwin community based group seeking to protect the Lee Point environment and our quality of life.

 The Lee Point Area Plan approved in 2015 (without NT Planning Commission involvement) allows housing at Lee Point.
-This Plan is focused on the disused Defence land and Defence Housing Australia (DHA) has proposed a development (see below) to house thousands of people at Lee Point.
+This Plan is focused on the disused Defence land.
+Defence Housing Australia (DHA) which is wholly owned by the Australian Government has proposed a development (see below) to house thousands of people at Lee Point.

 Housing at Lee Point is unnecessary and will lead to:

 - severe impact on people’s enjoyment of Lee Point,

 - traffic congestion,